AstarNetwork/wasm-flipper/README.md

 swanky contract deploy flipper --account alice -g 100000000000 -a true
 ```
 Note down the contract address.

----
-Instead of using swanky, you can input this contract address For a while,
+Instead of using swanky, you can input this contract address for a while,
 `XvGYmchDETWtqy5fFnL6hW3c4oi2RaKs3XogMJ9Nj6heKGo`